brian-ikiara/brian-ikiara.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: '🎉 Willkommen zur meine Profil!'
 ---

-## '🎉 Willkommen zur meine Profil!'

-So glad you could visit me!
+## 😎 So glad you could visit me!

-## 😃 Wanna learn more about me?
+Wanna learn more about me?
 You can do so by clicking 'About'.
 Feel free to checkout my work by clicking 'Projects'.

-## 😎 Don't have too much fun now!
+Don't have too much fun now!